 Can Kittens Eat Carrots?

-If you own a kitty that has not to reach weaning stage then we recommend you stay away from any solid food. can kittens eat carrots whole?
-No, is the short answer.
+If you own a kitty that has not reached the weaning stage then we recommend you stay away from any solid food.

 How Many Carrots Should I Feed My Cat?

 Cats are carnivores.
-This implies that cats rely more on meat for proteins to survive when you compare with dogs.
+This implies that cats rely more on meat for proteins to survive when compared with dogs.

 Alternatives to Carrot Treats

-the following are some of the alternatives of carrot treats that you can feed your feline friend.
+The following are some of the alternatives to carrot treats that you can feed your feline friend.
 They include:

 Final Thoughts

 The fact is cats can eat carrots.
-But this should be done in moderation due to the presence of high vitamin A since the cat body only needs a small amount.
+But this should be done in moderation due to the presence of high vitamin A since the cat’s body only needs a small amount.

 Sources and References